 Seth Herzon synthesizes natural anti-Alzheimer’s compound in lab

-A compound in a moss that’s been used in Chinese medicine for thousands of years is a potential new therapeutic treatment for Alzheimer’s, according to a paper in the August 25th issue of the journal Chemical Science.
+A compound in a moss that’s been used in Chinese medicine for thousands of years is a potential new therapeutic treatment for Alzheimer’s.
+And according to a paper in the August 25th issue of the journal Chemical Science from a team led by Seth Herzon it can be used to help Alzheimer’s.

-A team of scientists from Yale, led by chemist Seth Herzon, synthesized a compound called huperzine A, which is naturally found in a species of moss, Huperzia serrata, native to China.
-The compound is known to be helpful in treating Alzheimer’s disease but, until now, scientists haven’t been able to easily synthesize it in the lab (or make that synthesis economically viable).
+A team of scientists from Yale, led by chemist Seth Herzon, synthesized a compound called huperzine A. It is naturally found in a species of moss, Huperzia serrata, native to China.
+The compound is known to be helpful in treating Alzheimer’s disease.
+But, until now, scientists haven’t been able to easily synthesize it in the lab (or make that synthesis economically viable).
 Dr. Herzon talked with EarthSky about the nature of huperzine A.

 It’s an alkaloid [a compound containing nitrogen] that’s produced by a moss that grows in China.
 The moss basically makes this molecule.
 And what they do in China is they literally grind up the moss and they have a means to extract a molecule.
 They found that people with Alzheimer’s respond pretty well when given huperzine on a daily basis, in China.
 Since about 1996, doctors have been prescribing it to patients to help alleviate some of the symptoms.

 Though this moss has actually been used in Chinese medicine for thousands of years.
-Herzon added that the moss-derived compound is known not only to alleviate symptoms of Alzheimer’s (things like confusion and memory loss), but it also appears to have the potential to stop Alzheimer’s in its tracks.
-That’s because it specially inhibits the production of an enzyme called acetylcholine esterase, which has been linked to the disease.
+Herzon added that the moss-derived compound is known to alleviate symptoms of Alzheimer’s (things like confusion and memory loss).
+But it also appears to have the potential to stop Alzheimer’s in its tracks.
+That’s because it specially inhibits the production of an enzyme called acetylcholine esterase.
+Which has been linked to the disease.

 Basically, what’s most commonly prescribed for Alzheimer’s are other acetylcholine esterase inhibitors, but they don’t really stop the disease, they’re kind of like taking Tylenol to relieve a headache.
 It takes care of the symptoms.
 But it doesn’t stop the progression of the disease.
 There’s a lot of evidence that huperzine may be able to do that, and now we’re going to find out whether that truly is the case.
 Anytime you want to take a drug to market, you have to go through a stage of clinical trials, and now we’re in a position to do that.

-Hazen explains why: because he was able to synthesize the critical compound in the moss from scratch, without using the moss itself, which is actually under siege.
+Hazen explains why: because he was able to synthesize the critical compound in the moss from scratch.
+And without using the moss itself, which is actually under siege.
 He told EarthSky:

 According to a Yale press release, Herzon’s huperzine production process requires eight steps and produces a yield of 40 percent.
 Before that, the best synthetic techniques had required twice as many steps and achieved yields of only two percent.
 In addition, the press release states: